adityasing9/TCS/README.md

 ## 🖥️ Requirements

 - 🐍 Python 3.x
-- 💻 Works on Windows, Linux, and macOS
+- 💻 Works on Windows, Linux, Android and macOS

 ---